 For example, if you want to apply for grants, you need grant management software.
 It’s important to understand how the grant management software will help you with compared to whether you use a major gift-giving program.
 Neither one is wrong.
 It’s about what’s right for you.

 Non-profits looking for an edge in getting new donors can use every tool in their toolbelt.
-Whether they want to attract those donations from grants, events, or major gift-giving campaigns, having the right CRM can help.
+Whether they want to attract those donations from grants, fundraising events, or major gift-giving campaigns, having the right CRM can help.

 If your non-profit organization needs help setting up Dynamics 365 for your CRM, please schedule a free consultation with us today.